ncatlab/nlab-content/pages/6/1/6/0/616/content.md

 +--{: .query}
 [[David Roberts]]: Marco Grandis has come out with a book \'Directed Algebraic Topology\', published by CUP.
 Haven't checked details on it, but presumably it contains material from the above papers

-Zoran: I have not held the book in my hands yet but some info from the web is incorporated into new book entry [[Directed Homotopy Theory]].
+Zoran: I have not held the book in my hands yet but some info from the web is incorporated into new book entry [[Directed Algebraic Topology]].

 [[Urs Schreiber]]: hey, you forgot to reference the book here.
 I did  it for you below: